 However, strategic decision making could be misguided if the data the report is built upon is incomplete, incorrect, or redundant.
 Instead of sorting through useful data, executives are forced to waste time debating whether the data can be trusted.

 Even worse, they could end up making regrettable decisions based on bad or flawed data, which can be hugely expensive.
+IBM estimates it cost businesses more than $3.1 trillion annually.
+Utility and energy companies are no exception to this trend.

 Getting the Data Right